droach282/STG_JDO/README.md

-# STG - Jardin d'Oliviers (Customer App)
+# STG - Restaurant Buzzer (Customer App)

-This a Xamarin app that allows a Jardin d'Oliviers restaurant guest to virtually check in to the seating wait list.
+This a Xamarin app that allows a restaurant guest to virtually check in to the seating wait list.
 It also displays wait times for parties currently waiting to be seated.

 This is built in Xamarin Forms.